MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

 1. Open another browser window by using InPrivate mode and navigate to the blob SAS URL you generated in the previous task.

+    > **Note**: If you did not record the SAS URL from task 4, you should generate a new one with the same configuration.
+Use Task 4 steps 4-6 as a guide for generating a new blob SAS URL.

 1. You should be presented with the content of **The MIT License (MIT)** page.

     > **Note**: This is expected, since you are connecting from your client IP address.

-1. Close the InPrivate mode browser window, return to the browser window showing the **licenses/LICENSE** blade of the Azure Storage container.
+1. Close the InPrivate mode browser window, return to the browser window showing the **Networking** blade of the Azure Storage account.

 1. In the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.